How to design an Italian style kitchen

 Much like a traditional farmhouse kitchen, Italian kitchens have a focus on cooking, so display equipment, ingredients and appliances proudly, rather than hiding them away.

 A range cooker is a great choice for this style of kitchen, as it can provide a focal point to the room that highlights a love of cooking for large numbers of families and friends.
 Traditionally, of course, this would have been a wood-burning stove, but a modern gas or electric range cooker will fit in perfectly today.

 Copper accessories are a staple of Italian home style, never more so than in the kitchen.
 Light fittings and pans displayed on the walls above the oven are a great way to bring this trend into your home, as they're both practical as well as aesthetic.

 When it comes to sinks, there are no strict rules.
 Traditionally, ceramic would be used, but plenty of beautiful Italian kitchens also feature stainless steel.
 The most important thing is that the sink is large, to accommodate regular pot washing and food preparation, so choose whichever style of sink that works best for your budget.

 Of course, the best accessory for an Italian kitchen is Mediterranean ingredients.
 Fresh lemons, jars of pasta and bottles of wine are all practical, whilst adding a fully on trend finishing touch to this romantic design.

 Italian kitchen design is as practical as it is beautiful.
 With plenty of space for socialising as well as preparing food, this elegant and traditional design is a great choice for anyone who wants to make the kitchen the heart of their home.

 Are you ready to design your own Italian style kitchen and need some help from the kitchen experts?
-Get in touch today to book a free appointment with our kitchen designers!
+Get in touch today to book your free appointment with our kitchen designers!